 Let’s call this the Legacy retirement philosophy.

 Most people are likely somewhere in between.
 However, the people who closely adopt the first retirement philosophy of spending everything they have before they die seem to be the main critics of the Financial Samurai Safe Withdrawal Rate formula (10-year bond yield X 80%).

 Forget about not believing the risk-free rate is intertwined with the returns for all-risk assets.
 Forget about my formula including a diversification of investments in retirement beyond bonds.
 Let’s also ignore how my formula is to try and encourage early retirees to earn supplemental retirement income through something meaningful.

 For the critics, it is unfathomable to comprehend the idea of creating a perpetual giving machine after death due to different philosophies.
+We should accept different retirement philosophies given we all have different beliefs.
 Let’s dig deeper.

 Understanding Two Retirement Philosophies

 At my high school graduation ceremony, James Carville, a political strategist came to speak to us.
 He concluded his speech by saying, “Leave each place better than you found it.”

 While running up and down the public steps for exercise, stop and pick up some litter along the way.
 There is litter and dog poop on our sidewalks because some people simply don’t care.

 Instead of giving your two-weeks notice and quitting, give a much longer notice so you can train your replacement.
 If you find a better replacement, you vastly increase your chances of getting a severance.

 This view of “leaving a place better than you found it” has been with me since 1995.
 However, from 1995 – 2012 I failed to live up to this way of life.
 Instead, I was focused on accumulating my financial nut as fast as possible so I could get out of Dodge during a Nor’easter.